 CBT encourages people to identify and address their fears and deepest concerns.
-Many times, people may turn to alcohol or drug use in order to cope with the discomfort or fear and worry.
+Many times, people may turn to alcohol or drug abuse in order to cope with discomfort, fear, or worry.
 Negative thinking processes may contribute to the development of addiction.
 But cognitive behavioral therapy is helpful in equipping individuals with the skills to avoid such results.

-Therapy for Substance Abuse at Free by the Sea
+Addiction Therapy and Treatment Programs at Free by the Sea

 There’s no need to wait any longer to get the assistance you need.
 You can find hope today by reaching out to our treatment center.
 You are one phone call away from the journey to complete freedom and peace!

-Addiction may be a major part of your past.
+The abuse of substances may be a major part of your past.
 Perhaps it’s also a massive part of your present.
-Let our team help to make sure substance abuse is not a part of your future!
-Contact Free by the Sea today to begin moving forward on the road to recovery.
+Let our team help to make sure drugs and alcohol are not a part of your future!
+To learn more about our addiction therapy services and rehab programs, contact Free by the Sea today to begin moving forward on the road to recovery.